EU Farmers Can Meet the Green Deal Goals Without Endangering Food Security

 Some of these policy leaders don’t want you to know this, and lately they’ve adopted a strategy of denial.

-“Our citizens are already terribly worried about so many things,» m'a dit EC vice president Frans Timmermans.
+“Our citizens are already terribly worried about so many things,” said EC vice president Frans Timmermans.
 “Let’s not add to their anxieties with false problems.”

-finalement, more leaders are beginning to acknowledge that we’re on the edge of a global food shortage.
-“President Putin’s war against Ukraine is placing global food security under severe strain,» m'a dit the leaders of the G7 in an official statement on May 8.
+Finally, more leaders are beginning to acknowledge that we’re on the edge of a global food shortage.
+“President Putin’s war against Ukraine is placing global food security under severe strain,” said the leaders of the G7 in an official statement on May 8.

 India is the world’s second-largest producer of wheat, and normally we’d hope it might make up for some of the losses caused by the war between Russia and Ukraine.
 The export ban means that it will contribute almost nothing.

 This puts extra pressure on farmers like me.
-I grow winter wheat on my farm in Germany, in addition to barley, canola, Dans la plupart des pays développés.
+I grow winter wheat on my farm in Germany, in addition to barley, canola, and corn.
 I also raise pigs.
-Tous les jours, I do my best to produce food.
+Every day, I do my best to produce food.

 Yet our political leaders have made it harder than ever.
 Russia’s military aggression against Ukraine was a shock, but they’ve made separate choices that aggravate the bad consequences of the war.